jcraggs/BE-Geograffiti/README.md

 Prior to hosting, if you want to wipe your database, make sure to delete the old db.sqlite file and re-run the commands in the 'Setting up db.sqlite file' section.

 1. Log into PythonAnywhere and select "\$Bash" from the 'New consoles' box
-2. Choose the bash console and once open you will be able to git clone the repository to Python anywhere with: `git clone https://github.com/[git username]/[git project].git`
+2. Choose the bash console and once open you will be able to git clone the repository to Python anywhere with: `git clone https://github.com/[git username]/[git project].git` (keep this window open as you'll be pasting further commands in step 8).
 3. After cloning the repository into PythonAnywhere select "Web" from the menu tab

 4. Click Add a new web app, then: